openXC7/toolchain-installer/README.md

 we recommend the nix based toolchain installer, see: https://github.com/openXC7/toolchain-nix/

+We actually would recommended the nix toolchain, because contrary to the snap toolchain, it has the GHDL plugin in yosys.
+If you use GHDL standalone, or don't have VHDL code, you can use the snap toolchain.

 To install the snap based toolchain, copy-paste this instruction into a shell:
 ```
 wget -qO - https://raw.githubusercontent.com/openXC7/toolchain-installer/main/toolchain-installer.sh | bash